-Together with Macquarie employees, the Foundation has contributed over \$A475 million in total to thousands of community organisations since its inception in 1985.
-FY2021 was a record year, as the Foundation and Macquarie employees contributed more than \$A64 million to over 2,400 community organisations.
-Staff also volunteered their time with non-profit organisations globally through skills sharing, pro bono work and non-profit board positions.

-In April 2020, Macquarie announced that it allocated \$A20 million to the Foundation to support a number of organisations working to combat the effects of COVID-19 around the world.
+Together with Macquarie employees, the Foundation has contributed over \$A520 million to thousands of community organisations since its inception in 1985.
+In FY2022 the Foundation and Macquarie people contributed more than \$A44 million to over 2,300 community organisations.
+Our people also volunteered their time with non-profit organisations globally through skills sharing, pro bono work and non-profit board positions.
+In addition, a one-time \$A20 million additional allocation was made to the Foundation for a new Social Impact Investing program, part of the catalytic capital pillar of the Foundation's strategy.
+This \$A20 million allocation will enable the Foundation to build on the groundwork completed during a successful FY2022 pilot, with funds to be used to address employment and education social impact needs across the spectrum of catalytic capital, as well as philanthropic grants to support sector building.